wind2412/wind_os/README.md

 The bootloader is from XV6.
 OS designing thinking is from mostly ucore, little from linux 0.11 kernel.
 And hurley_os kernel helped a lot, on my os learing road.

-Thank for all of U !
+Thanks for all of U !

 This kernel doesn't has a file system.
 It is really simple for os learning.